 Then last week the obvious finally became apparent.
 The oddly shaped building would fit nicely, attached to the side of the Hotz Blacksmith.
 The fall of the ground was just right.
 So at last up it goes.
-The original beams, the original rafters, once again joining together to provide space and protection, as it had for so long at the Wall.
+The original beams & rafters once again joining together to provide space and protection, as they had for so long at the Wall.

 The new shop is attached to the west side of the original Hotz building, with a 12 foot opening into the basement.
 The lower level of the Hotz now contains all the museum’s scrap metal.
 That makes a very large and convenient storage area for the necessaries of future projects and art.